manimino/ducks/docs/README.md

     type2: Optional[str]
 ```

-Make some objects, put them in the MatchIndex:
+Make some objects, put them in the HashIndex:
 ```
 from matchindex import MatchIndex, get_attributes